AGMR-Net: Attention Guided Multiscale Recovery framework for stroke segmentation: Methods

-In this work, we propose a novel network capturing three kinds of contextual information, as shown in Fig. \ref{fig2}.
-Firstly, with spatial contextual information as the core, we introduce a coarse-grained patch attention module (CPA) to partition the target and the background in the 2D encoding phase to help extract target-specific features.
-Secondly, to enrich the boundary representation capability of these features, a cross-feature fusion (CFF) module is proposed at the intersection of the 2D and 3D encoding layers to achieve more effective multi-dimensional feature fusion.
-Finally, the multi-scale deconvolution upsampling module (MDU) is designed to capture the multi-scale contextual information and recover the target location information and boundary information lost after multiple pooling from the abstract feature map.
+In this work, we propose a novel attention-guided multi-scale recovery framework, as shown in Fig. \ref{fig:2}.
+First, we introduce a coarse-grained patch attention module (CPA) that generates a coarse-grained attention graph that significantly represents the spatial information of the target solving the problem of inter-class similarity, and the attention graph generated based on the labels serves as prior knowledge to facilitate the training of the CPA.
+Secondly, to refine the boundary representation of these features, we propose a cross-dimensional feature fusion (CFF) module at the intersection of 2D and 3D coding layers and decide on the choice of complementary features that will facilitate segmentation.
+Finally, a multiscale deconvolution upsampling module (MDU) is designed to capture multiscale contextual information and recover target location information and boundary information lost after multiple pooling in the abstract feature map.
 Next, we describe these modules in detail.